 Jog Falls, Karnataka - A Travel guide

-Jog Falls is the second-highest plunge waterfall in India (the first being Nohkalikai Falls in Cherrapunji, Meghalaya), with a drop of 830 feet.
+Jog Falls in Karnataka is the second-highest plunge waterfall in India (the first being Nohkalikai Falls in Cherrapunji, Meghalaya), with a drop of 830 feet.
 It is by far the best waterfall we have been to.
 The mighty waterfall compelled us to think that the water and rocks have so much persistence that they keep working uninterruptedly all day long.
-In this article, you will find complete information to travel to Jog Falls, guidance on how to reach, description of the various viewpoints of Jog Falls, places to see nearby Jog Falls and places to stay near Jog Falls.
-If you plan to travel to Jog Falls, Karnataka you can easily combine it with trips to Gokarna and Places to visit near Gokarna.
+In this article, you will find complete information to travel to Jog Falls, guidance on how to reach, understand various viewpoints to best capture these majestic waterfalls, places to see nearby Jog Falls, and places to stay.
+If you plan to travel to Jog Falls, Karnataka, you can easily combine it with trips to Gokarna and Places to visit near Gokarna.

-Jog Falls is tucked amongst natural setting in the Western Ghats of India in the northern part of state of Karnataka.
+Jog Falls is tucked amongst natural settings in the Western Ghats of India in the northern part of the state of Karnataka.
 It falls in the Sagara taluka of Shimoga district.
-Jog Falls is formed by the waters of Sharavathi river which originates at a place called Ambuthirtha in Karnataka state.
+Jog waterfalls is formed by the waters of the Sharavathi river, which originates at a place called Ambuthirtha in Karnataka state.
 From this point, the Sharavathi river flows north-westerly for about 130 kilometres to join the Arabian Sea at Honnavar in the Uttara Kannada district.
-On its way, the water of the river drops down from a height of 830 feet forming Jog Falls.
+On its way, the water of the river drops down from a height of 830 feet, forming Jog Falls.

-Air: Hubballi airport is the nearest airport to Jog Falls (about 130 kilometres away from Jog Falls).
-From Hubballi airport you can either hire a taxi to Jog Falls or catch a state-run bus to Jog Falls from Hubballi bus stand.
+Hubballi Airport is the nearest airport to Jog Falls, Karnataka (about 130 kilometres away).
+From Hubballi airport, you can either hire a taxi to Jog Falls or catch a state-run bus to Jog Falls from the Hubballi bus stand.

-Rail: Talaguppa railway station is the nearest railway station to Jog Falls (about 14 kilometres away from Jog Falls).
+Talaguppa railway station is the nearest railway station to Jog Falls, Karnataka (about 14 kilometres away).
 The Talaguppa rail line is well connected to Bengaluru (Bangalore), Mysore, Shimoga and Sagara.
-The meter gauge rail track between Shimoga and Talaguppa was laid by the British in the late 1930s.
-The Sagara railway station at 30 kilometres away from the Jog Falls is second closest railway station.
+The meter gauge rail track between Shimoga, and Talaguppa was laid by the British in the late 1930s.
+The Sagara railway station, 30 kilometres away from the Jog Falls, is the second closest railway station.
 If you are coming from northern parts of India, you can catch a train to Hubballi railway station in Karnataka.
 From Hubballi, Shimoga can be reached via road, from where you can take a train or taxi to Talaguppa.

-Road: Jog Falls is nicely connected by well-laid smooth roads from both the sides – Honnavar and Shimoga/ Sagara.
-Jog Falls is located 85 kilometres away from the temple town of Murudeshwar and 111 kilometres away from the beach destination Gokarna.
-Gokarna, Murudeshwar and Jog Falls make a wonderful combined road trip.
-Jog Falls also makes for an amazing road trip from Bengaluru (Bangalore), which is located at a distance of about 410 kilometres from Jog Falls.
+Jog Falls, Karnataka, is nicely connected by well-laid smooth roads from both sides – Honnavar and Shimoga/ Sagara.
+It is located 85 kilometres away from the temple town of Murudeshwar and 111 kilometres away from the beach destination Gokarna.
+Gokarna, Murudeshwar, and Jog Falls make a wonderful combined road trip.
+Jog Falls also makes for an amazing road trip from Bengaluru (Bangalore), which is located at a distance of about 410 kilometres from the falls.

-We drove on a rented 2-wheeler from Gokarna to Murudeshwar and then to Jog Falls.
+We drove on a rented 2-wheeler from Gokarna to Murudeshwar and then to Jog Falls in Karnataka.
 The roads from Murudeshwar to Jog Falls are excellent in condition and gradually ascend around the hills of western ghats.
-As we visited Jog Falls during end of monsoon in early September, we saw plenty of pretty rain-fed waterfalls on the way.
-Driving through the beautiful Sharavathi valley, we stopped at many viewpoints – best being the Sharavathi suspension bridge over the ragingly flowing Sharavathi river.
+As we visited Jog Falls during the end of the monsoon in early September, we saw plenty of pretty rain-fed waterfalls on the way.
+Driving through the beautiful Sharavathi valley, we stopped at many viewpoints – the best being the Sharavathi suspension bridge over the ragingly flowing Sharavathi river.
 We drove through foggy roads surrounded by dense forests with picture-postcard gorgeous views.
 It was an adventure to drive through low visibility (just a couple of metres) due to heavy fog and rain.

 Jog Falls plunges from a height of 830 feet into a deep gorge in four different segments/ streams.
 Each of these segments/ streams is given a separate name.
 Raja (King) pours in a single continuous stream to the base.
-Rani (Queen) has a stream that is curvy and zigzag just like a female dancer.
-It has the most fascinating milky flow just like a sheet of foam.
+Rani (Queen) has a stream that is curvy and zigzag, just like a female dancer.
+It has the most fascinating milky flow, just like a sheet of foam.
 Roarer crashes on a lot of rocks during its fall and violently rushes downwards to meet the base making a lot of loud noise, hence the name.
 Rocket streams out of a small opening at lightning speed and shoots downwards in a series of jets.
-Jog Falls is mostly rain-fed and you can see it in its complete glory during monsoon (from May to September).
-In dry-season, two out of the four streams of Jog Falls dry out and the waterfall is tapered down to a pair of thin streams trickling down the cliff.
-In 1964, Karnataka's biggest dams – Linganamakki dam was built across the Sharavathi River.
-Since then the water inflow of the falls decreases considerably every summer as the gates of the dam are closed during summer months.

-Monsoon season is undoubtedly the best time to visit Jog Falls.
-We heard from locals that usually the gates of Linganamakki dam are opened on 15th of August (Independence Day in India) every year.
-So, August to October is the best time to visit Jog Falls.
-The weather will remain rainy, foggy and misty during this time, so keep your raincoats and umbrellas handy and be patient for the clouds to move away from the waterfall.
+Monsoon season is undoubtedly the best time to visit Jog Falls in Karnataka.
+We heard from locals that the gates of Linganamakki dam are usually opened on the 15th of August (Independence Day in India) every year.
+So, August to October is the best time to visit Jog Falls, Karnataka.
+The weather will remain rainy, foggy, and misty during this time, so keep your raincoats and umbrellas handy and be patient for the clouds to move away from the waterfall.
 You may find only a thin stream of water trickling down the hill if you visit the waterfall in any of the other months.
-We would not recommend anyone to visit the Jog Falls during summer months due to hot and humid weather and thin stream in waterfall.
+We would not recommend anyone to visit them during the summer months due to the hot and humid weather and thin stream in the waterfall.

 1. Jog Falls Viewpoints:

 The best thing about Jog Falls is that it offers stunning views from different viewpoints.
-Here, we have listed the 3 best viewpoints to Jog Falls, Karnataka.
+Here, we have listed the 3 best viewpoints to see the lovely plunge of water.

 A. Jog Falls viewpoint near Hotel Mayura, Gerusoppa: